All Episodes

 They were assaulted.

-It's just a question if you're going to name an individual who has not yet been found guilty in a court of law, then you attach the allegedly.
+It's just a question of if you're going to name an individual who has not yet been found guilty in a court of law, then you attach the allegedly.

-That's not how he does things.
+But that's not how he does things.

 Always looking for a way to pander, always looking for a way to convince the left that he's still on their team, that he's still on their side.

-I mean, this guy really couldn't run an ice cream stand, and somehow he's in charge of the largest city in the country, and he's had his hands all over what is an absolute mess.
+I mean, this guy really couldn't run an ice cream stand, and somehow he's in charge of the largest city in the country.

-The racial divisions that people like de Blasio play with, as well as Obama, Holder, Harry Reed, Pelosi, the whole Democratic Party.
+I mean, if I can just go back to a serious note here for a second, the racial divisions that people like de Blasio play with, as well as Obama Holder, Harry Reid, Pelosi, the whole Democratic Party.

 This is their favorite tool, just like it's the favorite tool in the media of shutting down or forcing the shutting up of the opposition.

-All of a sudden it's just done, right?
+All of a sudden, it's just done, right?

 But this is playing with fire.